patrickhuber/wrangle/README.md

     - ((/bosh-lab/concourse/atc_basic_auth.password))
 ```

-It assumes the cli is the environment PATH, if you placed your WRANGLE_INSTALL_PACKAGE_PATH environment variable in the PATH, the above will resolve once you install the fly package.
+It assumes the cli is the environment PATH, if you placed your WRANGLE_PACKAGE_PATH environment variable in the PATH, the above will resolve once you install the fly package.

 This is an example of running the command above using the wrangle: